A Simulator for LLVM Bitcode: Conclusion

 We have described a novel approach to interactive analysis of real, multi-threaded C and C++ programs.
 The approach plays an important support role in the wider context of automated verification and, in particular, model checking of software.
 The simulator naturally supports the compact and universal counterexample format used in \divm{}.
-Compared to earlier tools (like \divine{} 3) with comparable verification capabilities to \divine{} 4, the latter is substantially more useful in practice, in no small part thanks to the new interactive simulator.
+Compared to earlier tools, \divine{}~4 is substantially more useful in practice, also thanks to the new interactive simulator.\footnote{Supported by anecdotal evidence from working with students, both individually and in a validation \& verification course.}